-- Cruise control can be set in gears 3-6. - Vehicle speed must be above 20 MPH (32 km/h). - Set speed will vary slightly in hilly terrain. - Cruise control will not resume a pre-set speed if the resulting acceleration or deceleration rate is too high or too low.
-For example, resuming a set speed of 70 MPH from 40 MPH (64 km/ h), while in 6th gear, may cause cruise to disengage. - Cruise control will not engage if brake lights are not operating properly. - The clutch or either brake must have been activated at least once since the engine was started for the cruise control to function.
+- Cruise control can be set in gears 3-6. - Vehicle speed must be above 20 mph (32 km/h). - Set speed will vary slightly in hilly terrain. - Cruise control will not resume a pre-set speed if the resulting acceleration or deceleration rate is too high or too low.
+For example, resuming a set speed of 70 mph (113 km/h) from 40 mph (64 km/h), while in 6th gear, may cause cruise to disengage. - Cruise control will not engage if brake lights are not operating properly. - The clutch or either brake must have been activated at least once since the engine was started for the cruise control to function.